cloudify-cosmo/getcloudify.org/source/guide/3.2/guide-security.md

   The properties to initialize this class should be specified in the manager blueprint as described earlier in [Configuring Authentication Providers](#configuring-authentication-providers).<br>

-  In order to use this custom authentication provider, the implementation of PasswordAuthenticator class should be installed on the manager as describe in the next section.